Amazing Ammonites

 The ammonites were ocean predators grabbing their victims with precision and crushing them with their long, powerful tentacles.
 These tentacles contributed to another important function.
 They contained special sensors which facilitated their ability to navigate and locate prey in the vastness of the ocean.

-Ammonites possessed large heads and are assumed to have been highly intelligent like their cousin octopuses, squids, cuttlefish, nautilus etc. Scientist debate whether ammonites contained ink sacs for defense.
+Ammonites possessed large heads and are assumed to have been highly intelligent like their modern day cousins octopuses, squids, cuttlefish, nautilus etc. Scientist debate whether ammonites contained ink sacs for defense.

 See two gigantic ammonite fossils from another article I have written (scroll to the bottom of article).